Digimon Story: Time Stranger: Plot

-Digimon Story: Time Stranger follows an agent of the organization ADAMAS, a covert group investigating digital anomalies in Tokyo.
-During an operation in Shinjuku, the agent witnesses a catastrophic event known as the Shinjuku Inferno, in which a powerful Digimon appears and devastates the area.
-The incident propels the protagonist eight years into the past, where they must uncover the cause of the disaster and prevent the collapse of both the human and Digital Worlds.
-In the past, players can choose a male or female protagonist Dan or Kanan Yūki who interact with new characters such as Inori Misono and her father Kosuke Misono.
+Digimon Story: Time Stranger follows male or female protagonist Dan (結城 ダン, Yūki Dan) or Kanan Yūki (結城 カナン, Yūki Kanan), an agent of the organization ADAMAS, a covert group investigating digital anomalies in Tokyo.
+During an operation in Shinjuku, the agent witnesses a catastrophic event known as the Shinjuku Inferno, in which a war between Digimon breaks out and devastates the area.
+The incident propels the agent eight years into the past, where they must uncover the cause of the disaster and prevent the collapse of both the human and Digital Worlds.
+There, they meet a girl named Inori Misono and Aegiomon, a Digimon who was saved by Inori.